alikohan/image_transformation/README.md

 # image_transformation
 apply transformation functions to images
 <br />
-run ui.py file
+Run ui.py file.
 <br />
-If the number of pixels in the image is large, the calculations will take a long time
+If the number of pixels in the image is large, the calculations will take a long time.
 <br />
 suggested functions :
 <br />a = a + 100